pcchu30/blog-api/README.md

 * Post List endpoint: both GET and POST methods are allowed.
 http://127.0.0.1:8000/api/v1/

-* Single Post endpoint: GET, PUT, and DELETE are supported. http://127.0.0.1:8000/api/v1/1/
+* Single Post endpoint: GET, PUT, and DELETE are supported.
+http://127.0.0.1:8000/api/v1/1/

+##  Permissions

+* Project-Level Permissions: only authenticated, or logged in, users can view the API.
+* View-Level Custom Permissions: in the file, posts/permissions.py, read-only permissions are allowed for any request, but write permissions are only allowed to the author of a post.